Have you ever thought Is Eggplant a Vegetable or Fruit? Or is it a berry? Clear your doubts and find out the answer in the article!

 Health Benefits of Eggplants

-- Eggplants are a good source of iron and copper, that aids in combating anemia, fatigue, migraine, and weakness.
+- Eggplants are a good source of iron and copper that helps in combating anemia, fatigue, migraine, and weakness.

-- The antioxidants and Phenolics in eggplants may lower the chances of heart diseases.
+- The antioxidants and Phenolics in eggplants may lower the chances of heart disease.

 - Including eggplants in your diet may help you in controlling blood sugar, as they contain a good quantity of fiber that work on slowing down the digestion process.